Shippers, 3PLs Highlight the Need for Supply Chain Agility

 "3PLs might be in a better position to make these investments because of the diversification of their customer base," he said.
 "They can spread the costs out and make more cost-effective decisions when investing in or creating new technologies."

-Technology has helped 3PLs and shippers improve their ability to react quickly, and the movement of goods is being transformed through the power of data-driven insights, Langley said.
+Technology has helped 3PLs and shippers improve their ability to react quickly, and the movement of goods is being transformed through the power of data-driven insights.
 The use of technology is exploding within every area of the supply chain, which is driving increased agility, the study reported.

 Andy Moses